WORLDWIDE SHIPPING

 Is Haurex good value?

-Yes, often that is where the brand makes its strongest case.
+Often yes—this is where the brand makes its strongest case.

 Who should buy a Haurex watch?

-Haurex is a smart buy for:
+Haurex is a sensible choice for:

 • people who prefer quartz convenience over mechanical ritual